pekrau/wrapid/README.md

 The source code distribution contains an example implementation 'example.py', which illustrates a few of the features.
-To install it, enable the mod_wsgi module in your Apache2 installation, and add the contents of the file 'apache2.cnf' (supplied in the distribution) to your Apache2 configuration file 'sites-available/default' (or similar).
+To install it, enable the mod_wsgi module in your Apache2 installation, and add the contents of the file 'apache2.cnf' (available in the distribution) to your Apache2 configuration file 'sites-available/default' (or similar).

 The wrapid framework is written in Python 2.6.
 The following source code